Solo Trek in Wales for a kit shake down and a touch of solitude

 Adam n Eve on Tryfan

-The wall before the decent into the Devils Kitchen.
-The main route down the Devils kitchen is close to the mountain wall.
+The wall before the descent into the Devil’s Kitchen.
+The main route down the Devil’s Kitchen is close to the mountain wall.
 “Pen Yr Ole Wen” looms across the valley.

-Water running off the Glyders.
-This needed a jump to cross so its worth remembering during really bad down pours not to take this path.
-It was the path heading to the left of Lyn Idawal which you can see in the picture below this one.
+Water ran off the Glyders in bad weather, and I needed a jump to cross, so it’s worth remembering not to take it during really bad downpours.
+It was the path heading to the left of Lyn Idawal, which you can see in the picture below.

 Camp at Llyn Bochlwyd.
 I was not alone..